Kodkollektivet/documents/meetings/meeting-items_2018-11-20.md

 #### CodeHub Poster
 - short descripton of CodeHub --> Done
-- Lucian will adapt the Code Hub poster
+- Lucian will adapt the Code Hub poster soon

 #### Design
-- new updated Kodkollektivet cover photo --> font needs to be defined --> ASKING JOHN
-- former font was paid one...that is a problem
-- Lucian created a new cover photo
+- Lucian created a new cover photo --> will be uploaded soon

 - team for corporate design --> meeting after board meeting (slogan, fonts,...)